AgustinIzaguirre/http-proxy/README.md

 ``./httpdctl [ip port]``

-Ip and port are optionals and it must be both of them or neither of them
+Ip and port are optionals and it must be both of them or neither of them.

+The username is "manager" and the password is "pdc69"

 ## Command of manager